arnarg/nixidy/docs/user_guide/using_nixhelm.md

 # Using nixhelm

-[nixhelm](https://github.com/farcaller/nixhelm) is a collection of Helm Charts that can be used with [nix-kube-generators](https://github.com/farcaller/nixhelm) and therefore also nixidy.
+[nixhelm](https://github.com/farcaller/nixhelm) is a collection of Helm Charts that can be used with [nix-kube-generators](https://github.com/farcaller/nixhelm) and as a result also nixidy.
 The charts are automatically updated to the most recent version by CI regularly.

-To use with nixidy the nixhelm derivation attribute set can be passed to nixidy's `mkEnv` builder like so.
+To use with nixidy, pass the nixhelm derivation attribute set to nixidy's `mkEnv` builder like so.

 ```nix title="flake.nix"
 {